Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Get-AzServiceBusTopic`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic'

 - Parameter breaking-change will happen to all parameter sets
   - `-MaxCount`
     - '-MaxCount' is being removed. '-Skip' and '-Top' would be added to support pagination.
   - `-ResourceGroupName`
     - Parameter 'ResourceGroupName' would no longer support alias 'ResourceGroup'.

+### `New-AzServiceBusAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbAuthorizationRule'

 ### `New-AzServiceBusGeoDRConfiguration`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`
     - 'InputObject' would be removed without being replaced.
   - `-ResourceId`
     - 'ResourceId' would be removed without being replaced.

+### `New-AzServiceBusKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAccessKeys'

 ### `New-AzServiceBusNamespace`